datacamp-content-public/Introduction-to-Epidemiology/chapter1.md

 xp: 100
 skills: 1
 key: 353e68ba0c

 ```

 Prevalence is the proportion of a population that has a disease or condition at a certain time.
-For example, let's assume that in a population of 500,000 we detect 100 cases of disease.
+For example, let's calculate prevalence for a population of 500,000 in which we detected 100 cases of disease.

 `@instructions`
 - Assign the value 500,000 to a variable called population.